6.6 and 4

 79 3/4” diameter

 Raphaele Shirley’s sculpture 6.6 and 4 is comprised of a concentric wooden ringed structure that expands outwards from the wall in a concave quarter sphere, a silver aluminium disk and neon.
-The wood is left bare frontally, gold leafed on its back and is backlit with a white neon strip.
+The wood is left natural frontally, Dutch metal leafed on its back and is backlit with a white neon strip.
 The whole is set by a silver metal disk hung on the wall behind.
 The central wood rings expand in diameter outward to build a shallow bowl shape.

 Light, both in absence and abundance, pushes against the ripple-like structure of the central ring.
 Viewed frontally, there is an optical phenomenon akin to an eclipse, a dark celestial body dramatically lit in a solar glow.